brandilondagin364/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and potentially introduce bugs.
 It's often better to write clear, simple code first and optimize only when necessary, based on profiling and performance measurements.

+# 2023-12-14
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
+It's better to write clear, simple code first and optimize only when profiling indicates a bottleneck.